 - Important Safety Tips for Dog Grooming At Home

 Drying your dog

 As I mentioned, dogs are more sensitive to heat than we are.
 Human hair dryers will get too hot for your pet.
 Using one could result in burning your dog.
-If you want to use a blow dryer on your dog, make sure you that you buy one specifically made for you dogs, like this one from Andis.
+If you want to use a blow dryer on your dog, make sure that you buy one specifically made for your dogs, like this one from Andis.

 Need more help drying a dog using a towel or a pet dryer?
 Take a look at the below video.